-Figure 3: Accesses managed by the cloud provider and the consumer
+Figure 3: Accesses controlled by the cloud service provider and the consumer

-The five essential characteristics that affect AC system design are summarized as follows [2]:
+The five essential characteristics that challenge AC system design are summarized as follows [2]:

-Broad network access: Cloud services are available over the network and accessible through standard mechanisms that promote use by heterogeneous thick and thin client platforms (e.g., mobile phones, tablets, laptops, workstations).
+- 1. Broad network access: Cloud services are available over the network and accessible through standard mechanisms that promote use by heterogeneous thick and thin client platforms (e.g., mobile phones, tablets, laptops, workstations).
 This raises security concerns with regard to network access.
-For example, denial of service (DoS) attacks can

-- 371 372

-- be launched against a cloud system, rendering its resources unavailable to legitimate users.
-Thus, AC for network access should be managed.

-- 373

-2. Resource pooling: The computing resources of a cloud system (e.g., storage, memory, 374 processing, network bandwidth) are pooled to serve multiple consumers using a multi-375 tenant model through different physical and virtual resources, each dynamically assigned 376 and reassigned according to consumer demands.
-Information may be leaked if the resource 377 allocated to a consumer can be accessed by another co-located consumer or if the allocated 378 resource, such as memory, is not wiped before being reallocated to another consumer.
-379 There is also a sense of location independence in that the consumer generally has no control 380 over or knowledge of the exact location of the provided resources.
-Location may be 381 specified at a higher level of abstraction (e.g., country, state, data center) that brings 382 security concerns.
-Therefore, methods for implementing resource pooling while ensuring 383 the isolation of shared resources should be considered in the AC design.
-384
+For example, denial of service (DoS) attacks can be launched against a cloud system, rendering its resources unavailable to legitimate users.
+Thus, AC for network access should be managed. - 2.
+Resource pooling: The computing resources of a cloud system (e.g., storage, memory, processing, network bandwidth) are pooled to serve multiple consumers using a multi-tenant model (i.e., a single instance of the software and its supporting infrastructure serves multiple consumers) through different physical and virtual resources, each dynamically assigned and reassigned according to consumer demands.
+Information may be leaked if the resource allocated to a consumer can be accessed by another co-located consumer or if the allocated resource, such as memory, is not wiped before being reallocated to another consumer.
+There is also a sense of location independence in that the consumer generally has no control over or knowledge of the exact location of the provided resources.
+Location may be specified at a higher level of abstraction (e.g., country, state, data center) that brings security concerns.
+Therefore, methods for implementing resource pooling while ensuring the isolation of shared resources should be considered in the AC design.